tsstace/Bootstrap-Portfolio/README.md

 Welcome, here is a collection of coursework completed through the University of MN coding bootcamp program.

-Our projects include such apps as:
+Projects include such apps as:
 * a JavaScript trivia game with timers
 * a Node app with a storefront, aka "Bamazon"
 * a full stack site that will find your new BFF - Friend Finder!